wxj-gravity/wxj-gravity.github.io/hobbies.md

 ## Listen to the radio

-*I love the stars when I was young.ssssssssss*
+*I love the stars when I was young.*

 October 29, 2022.
-Roof of Physics Building, Yangzhou University.
-Photoed by phone connected with telescope.
+Roof of Physics Building,